 The way you speak to yourself impedes your thoughts, it manifests in your body and negative self-talk is harmful to your happiness.
 This can be feeling badly about our parenting, as a mother, a friend, wife, or body-shaming and negative talk and focusing on our faults.

 Ask yourself this: Do you speak to yourself like you speak to someone you love?

 Positive, “feel-good” hormones are released every time we speak in a positive way and think positive thoughts.
 These neurotransmitters literally help to make our body feel good but are immediately stopped by negative talk and thoughts.

-What would happen instead of criticizing and putting yourself down, you started improving your thoughts and words.
+Kids would happen instead of criticizing and putting yourself down, you started improving your thoughts and words.
 Encourage and support, be a cheerleader and positive influence and see what happens.
 Practice positive thinking to stop negative thinking and see how you can transform how you feel.

 The law of attraction states, “like attracts like.”
 When you’re stressed, if you complain and are miserable, you will attract more negativity and misery to you.
 When you turn a situation upside down and look for the positive, not only do your kids pick up on doing this, but at alleviates some of the stress whether it’s at work or home.